How does Contrastive Learning Organize Images?: Macro View: Contrastive Learning Forms Locally Dense Clusters

 \section{Macro View: Contrastive Learning Forms Locally Dense Clusters}

+Expanding from our previous analysis of individual images and their nearest neighbors within the representation space, we now widen our scope to a macroscopic perspective.
+The focus of this paper now shifts towards understanding how contrastive learning arranges data on a larger scale, specifically at the cluster level.
+Here, a "cluster" signifies the grouping formed by all data points belonging to the same class.

-Moving on from the individual image analysis, we now focus on how contrastive learning arranges data at a larger scale, at the cluster level.
-We introduce a new concept of "Locally Dense" clusters, where data points within the same class are closely packed.
-As a result, a specific data point's nearest neighbors are predominantly from its own cluster, leading to high class homogeneity within local regions of the cluster.
-We propose a new graph-based metric, the Relative Local Density (RLD), to quantify this local density.
+To characterize these clusters, we present a novel descriptor: "Locally Dense".
+A cluster is deemed "Locally Dense" if data points within the cluster are closely packed, creating a dense local neighborhood.
+Consequently, for a specific data point, its nearest neighbors are predominantly from its own cluster, leading to high class homogeneity within local regions of the cluster.
+To quantitatively measure the local density of a specific cluster, we propose a new graph-based metric called Relative Local Density (RLD).

-Next, we illustrate what locally dense clusters look like and how they differ from "dense and well-separated" clusters.
-The latter refers to clusters that are not just densely packed internally but are also clearly separated from other clusters, implying a global density and separation.
+Following this, we provide examples to illustrate what locally dense clusters appear like, and how they contrast from the typical "dense and well-separated" clusters.
+Importantly, "dense and well-separated" refers to clusters that are not just densely packed internally (locally dense), but are also clearly separated from other clusters, implying a global density and separation.

-Finally, we show that contrastive learning forms clusters that are locally dense but not globally, while supervised learning clusters exhibit both local and global density and separation.
+Lastly, we will substantiate that clusters formed by contrastive learning are locally dense but not globally, while clusters in supervised learning exhibit both local and global density and separation.